-3.1 Vehicle Infrastructure Integration
+Vehicle-Infrastructure Integration

-Vehicle Infrastructure Integration (VII) is a new technology concept that will provide full communication between vehicles and highway infrastructure.
-It combines technologies such as advanced wireless communications, on-board computer processing, advanced vehicle-sensors, GPS navigation, smart infrastructure, and others to help vehicles identify threats and hazards on the roadway and communicate this information over wireless networks to give drivers alerts and warnings.
-The following are some informational products:
+Vehicle-infrastructure integration (VII) is a new technology concept that will provide full communication between vehicles and highway infrastructure.
+It combines technologies, such as advanced wireless communications, onboard computer processing, advanced vehicle sensors, GPS navigation, smart infrastructure, and others, to help vehicles identify threats and hazards on the roadway, and it communicates this information over wireless networks to give drivers alerts and warnings.
+Some of the informational products are route guidance, traffic advisories, and in-vehicle signing.

-- Route guidance

-- Traffic advisories

-- In-vehicle signing

 Several states, including California and Michigan, are evaluating ITS technology communication advances.
-Such technology is expected to improve travel-time reliability by providing real-time information to roadway users and agencies about road conditions, traffic, weather, and detours (7, 15).
+Such technology is expected to improve travel time reliability by providing real-time information to roadway users and agencies about road conditions, traffic, weather, and detours (Kittelson & Associates, Inc. forthcoming).

-3.2 Driver Assistance Products
+Driver Assistance Products